narango/code_samples/README.md

 [NY_Tools_Docs.pdf](NY_Tools_UnityProj/NY_Tools_Docs.pdf) Description about tools

 ###[TextParser](TextParser)
 A stand-alone Python GUI tool designed to replace characters using characters given.
 User has flexible to change both find and replace characters which is upto 5.
-GUI was designed using PySide.
+GUI was designed using PySide(Qt).

 ###Individual files
 [TextureCompressor_UI](Individual files/TextureCompressor_UI.cs) A Unity Editor script that grabs textures from models, duplicates them, compresses its size and creates a prefab with new textures created.